Amazon MQ logo

 Amazon MQ is a managed message broker service for Apache ActiveMQ and RabbitMQ that makes it easy to set up and operate message brokers in the cloud, enabling you to migrate to a message broker without writing the code that typically enables interoperability with existing applications.

-1 APIs 1 Capabilities 6 Features
+1 APIs 6 Features

 BroadcastingMedia ProcessingMedia